After preparing for the CMA exam for weeks on end, you finally get the courage to book your exam appointment.

 In my experience, self-study courses require more time because you have to work through obstacles by yourself.
 Instead of having an instructor or mentor to look to when you struggle with certain topics, you have to figure it out all by yourself.
 This can take significantly longer.

 You are also responsible for holding yourself accountable if you use a self-study course.
 There won’t be anyone there to keep you on schedule or update you on your progress, so you have to be your own judge.
 In all my years of helping candidates prepare for the exam, self-motivation is consistently one of the hardest things for candidates.

 Instructor-Led Review Courses

-My flagship program CMA Exam Academy walks you through the material step by step, and also provides you with a handy 12 week study schedule to help keep you on track.
-By studying with CMA Exam Academy you will invest 3 months of your time and 15 hours of studying per week.
+My flagship course at CMA Exam Academy walks you through the material step-by-step and also provides you with a handy 16-week study schedule to help keep you on track.
+By studying with CMA Exam Academy you will invest 4 months of your time and 10-15 hours of studying per week.
 Quite a bit less than a self-study course.

 What Should I Do While I Wait?